Dynamic-Capital/Dynamic-Capital/docs/DEPLOYMENT.md

     DigitalOcean origin by default.
   - `supabase/config.toml` / `project.toml` – Keep the Supabase Studio URLs,
     OAuth redirects, and function env vars aligned with the DigitalOcean host.
+  - Run `npm run checklists -- --checklist promote-digitalocean-primary-origin` to confirm the committed manifests, Supabase config, and DNS export remain pinned to the DigitalOcean origin before you apply infrastructure changes.

   The App Platform spec reflects these values, so the runtime and Supabase functions advertise the DigitalOcean host once you replay the configuration.